theilluminatus/litapp/BUILDINFO.md

 ## Releasing

+> This whole process was automated with `./release.sh`.
+The following steps are kept here as documentation.

 When releasing a new version you can run `./update_version.sh 1.XX`, this script should update the version number in:

 - [`src/providers/globals.ts`](./src/providers/globals.ts#L17)